 4. Balances Between Yoga And Pilates

 The transfer is now going the other way as well.
-With pilates classes beginning to take influence from yoga, not only does this include the adding in of active and passive stretching to balance the strong work of the pilates practice, but also with mindfulness and spirituality.
+With pilates classes beginning to take influence from yoga, not only does this include the adding in of active and passive stretching to balance the strong work of

 It is not uncommon for modern pilates classes to start or finish with savasana or meditation or for being mindfulness to be cued throughout the class.